Autonomous Navigation and Station-Keeping on Near-Rectilinear Halo Orbits: Station-Keeping Control

 \subsection{Trigger Condition and Targeting Tolerance Tuning}

 At each control action true anomaly, a trigger condition is used to determine whether a SK maneuver should be executed.
-Such a condition necessitates an indicator that quantifies the difference of the state estimate from the baseline.
+Such a condition necessitates an indicator that quantifies the difference between the state estimate and the baseline.
 For the $x$-axis crossing control, a typical indicator is the difference in magnitude of $v_x^{\mathrm{EM}}$ at the $N^{\mathrm{th}}$ perilune with respect to the baseline.
-We define the threshold $v_{x,\mathrm{trig}}$ such that a control is triggered if $|v_x^{\mathrm{EM}} - \bar{v}_x^{\mathrm{EM}}| \geq v_{x,\mathrm{trig}}$.
-While both the DC and SLMP approaches use this dead-band $v_{x,\mathrm{trig}}$, the SLMP approach also requires appropriately tuning $v_{x,\mathrm{tol}}$.
+We define the threshold $v_{x,\mathrm{trig}}$ such that a control is triggered if $|v_x^{\mathrm{EM}} - \bar{v}_x^{\mathrm{EM}}| \geq v_{x,\mathrm{trig}}$. \review{Setting $v_{x,\mathrm{trig}} > v_{x,\mathrm{tol}}$ builds in \textit{hysteresis} aimed at avoiding chattering across revolutions, where \begin{enumerate}[label=(\roman*)] \item a control action is not engaged even if $|v_x^{\mathrm{EM}} - \bar{v}_x^{\mathrm{EM}}| > v_{x,\rm tol}$, until a larger tolerance $v_{x,\rm trig}$ is exceeded, and \item once engaged, the control action achieves $|v_x^{\mathrm{EM}} - \bar{v}_x^{\mathrm{EM}}| \leq v_{x,\rm tol}$, which is well below $v_{x,\rm trig}$. \end{enumerate} Figure~\ref{fig:hysteresis} illustrates hysteresis in the context of $x$-axis crossing control, where the horizontal axis corresponds to deviation in $v_x^{\rm EM}$, and the vertical axis indicates whether a control action is taken to decrease or increase $v_x^{\rm EM}$.
+A control action is taken within the shaded regions, and hysteresis corresponds to the blue shaded regions.
+With an appropriate tuning, the controller is effectively desensitized to the noise in the system, which is expected to lead to a reduction in cumulative $\Delta V$.}